English Idiom: Give the benefit of the doubt

 She told us a story about her success, and we gave her the benefit of the doubt.

-He might be lying for being late, but we have to give him the benefit of the doubt and accept what he said.
+He might be lying about being late, but we have to give him the benefit of the doubt and accept what he said.

 It’s better to give him the benefit of the doubt before we start accusing him while it seems to be a good explanation for the missing money.